 Please note that any contact regarding a concern with the school should always be addressed to the Headteacher in the first instance before contacting governors.
 Further information on the school's complaints policy can be found on the website.

 Chair of Governors

 I joined the governing body in 2018 and was elected as Chair at the start of 2021.
 In addition to my accountabilities as Chair I am also lead governor responsible for, Health Safety and Emergency Planning and a member of the Finance Committee.
 In my professional career I have worked across both the public and private sector in an incident response, contingency planning and risk management capacity.
 My current role in the finance sector focuses on operational resilience and cyber security.

 Vice Chair of Governors

-I recently moved to the Burpham area to live closer to my daughter, and joining the governing body gives me the opportunity to use my skills and experience to support the local community.
-I worked as a teacher from September 1978 until August 2015 in schools in Hampshire, including the last 20 years as Headteacher of a large infant school.
-I also volunteer for UNICEF as an assessor for the Rights Respecting Schools Award (RRSA) programme.
+I joined Burpham governing body in June 2019 and I enjoy the opportunity to use my skills and experience to support the local community.
+I worked full time as a teacher from September 1978 until August 2015 in schools in Hampshire, including the last 20 years as Headteacher.
+I now work part time for UNICEF UK as an assessor for the Rights Respecting Schools Award (RRSA) programme.

 I joined the governing body as a parent governor in Dec 2020.
 I have held this role in my eldest son's previous school and l was keen to use the knowledge I have gained for the benefit of our children at Burpham.
 I work full time as the Associate Director of Infrastructure at the National Institute of Health Research (the clinical research agency of the NHS) where I am responsible for managing national research priority funding.
 I believe education can help to support all our children to become their best version of themselves.